Khay-Cee/requirement-analysis/README.md

 ### 3. Improves Communication Among Stakeholders
 It acts as a bridge between business stakeholders and technical teams.
 Proper analysis ensures that user needs are accurately captured and translated into technical specifications, leading to better collaboration and fewer misunderstandings.

+## Key Activities in Requirement Analysis.
+Requirement Analysis involves several critical activities that help transform stakeholder needs into clear, actionable software requirements.
+Below are the five key activities:

+### Requirement Gathering

+Collects initial information from stakeholders about their needs and expectations.

+Involves techniques such as interviews, questionnaires, workshops, and observations.

+### Requirement Elicitation

+Refines and expands on the gathered information.

+Focuses on drawing out hidden or unspoken requirements through brainstorming, prototyping, and use case development.

+### Requirement Documentation

+Converts requirements into structured formats such as Software Requirement Specifications (SRS), user stories, and use cases.

+Ensures all requirements are recorded clearly and consistently for future reference.

+### Requirement Analysis and Modeling

+Analyzes the documented requirements to detect inconsistencies, ambiguities, or redundancies.

+Often includes visual models like use case diagrams, data flow diagrams, or entity-relationship diagrams to enhance understanding.

+### Requirement Validation

+Reviews requirements with stakeholders to ensure they are complete, feasible, and aligned with business goals.

+Helps detect errors early, reducing the risk of costly changes later in development.